callouscheddar/dust/README.md

 # Pickle
 A garry's mod gamemode.
-The exact project goal isn't established other than learn GLua (and lua itself) to create  an interesting gamemode.
+The exact project goal isn't established other than learn GLua (and lua itself) and create an interesting gamemode.

 ## Naming & Project Conventions:
 ## Functions: